ahmed-elbe7ery/calculator/README.md

 # Simple-Calculator

- copy and paste this in your hookss --->Prepare-commit-msg and delete .sample in the file name
+please copy and paste this in your hookss --->Prepare-commit-msg and delete .sample in the file name

 #!/bin/sh
 # #